phetsims/models-of-the-hydrogen-atom/doc/model.md

 ## Light Source

 The light source emits photons in the UV and visible spectrums, for white light or monochromatic light.
-With white light, 40% of the photons emitted will correspond to a wavelength that transitions from n=1 to a higher n.
+With white light, 40% of the photons emitted will correspond to a wavelength that transitions from `n`=1 to a higher `n`.
 This increases the probability that a photon will interact with the atom.

 ## Atomic Models